 Gold has been a commodity much valued since the dawn of civilization.
 Few countries value Gold as much as India does.
-In India, Gold is deeply related to tradition and belief hence Indians like to stock pile the precious metal.
+In India, Gold is deeply related to tradition and belief hence Indians like to stockpile the precious metal.
 Since the scarcity of the metal is eminent, the price of Gold is predicted to rise in the future.
 We can safely assume that investing in Gold is a good idea.
-However, when investing in Gold, a lot has to be kept in mind to ensure best returns.
+However, when investing in Gold, a lot has to be kept in mind to ensure the best returns.

 Get over taboo

 Know your Gold